coolassassin/react-use-callback-factory/README.md

 It seems that it can help, but it is wrong.
 Factory will be the same, but result will be the same.

-That why wi have this hook:
+That why we have this hook:
 ```javascript
 const Component = ({anyArray, onClick}) => {
     const onClickFactory = useCallbackFactory((id) => onClick(id), [onClick]);